Filtering higher-order datasets: A case study

 In \Cref{fig:assortativity_email-enron}, we see that for both the uniform and GEQ filtering, the degree assortativity increases with interaction size before declining again.
 For small values of $k$, the assortativity fluctuates less for the GEQ filtering when compared with the uniform filtering because there are far more edges over which to average.
 In addition, the exclusion filtering illustrates that the pairwise interactions most significantly affect the degree assortativity.
-Lastly, the LEQ filtering demonstrates that we can capture most of the assortative structure with interactions of size 10 and smaller.
+Lastly, the LEQ filtering demonstrates that we can capture most of the assortative structure with interactions of size ten and smaller.

 In \Cref{fig:betweenness_centrality_email-enron}, we see that the betweenness centrality of all nodes is sensitive to the filtering parameter.
-Comparing the LEQ and GEQ filterings, we see that the centralities are much more stable when excluding higher-order interactions compared with excluding lower order interactions.
+Comparing the LEQ and GEQ filterings, we see that the centralities are much more stable when excluding higher-order interactions compared with excluding lower-order interactions.
 Furthermore, these centrality results provide fertile ground for data insights.
-For example, Bill Williams (node 137), an Enron trader, has the largest centrality in the uniform filtering for $k=2$, but relatively small centralities for all other parameters.
-It turns out that he participated in very many pairwise interactions (emails involving just one sender and recipient).
-Interestingly, his betweenness centrality remains high for a much larger parameter ranges for GEQ, LEQ and exclusion filterings, indicating that he nonetheless continues to serve as a intermediary for higher-order information.
-Another interesting trend is the very high betweenness centrality of Stanley Horton (node 46), President and CEO of Enron Transportation Services, in the GEQ filtering for intermediate values of $k$ indicating that he serves as a very important conduit of information in groups of intermediate size.
+For example, Bill Williams (node 137), an Enron trader, has the largest centrality in the uniform filtering for $k=2$ but relatively small centralities for all other parameters.
+It turns out that he participated in many pairwise interactions (emails involving just one sender and recipient).
+Interestingly, his betweenness centrality remains high for a much larger parameter range for GEQ, LEQ, and exclusion filterings, indicating that he also serves as an intermediary for higher-order information.
+Another interesting trend is the very high betweenness centrality of Stanley Horton (node 46), President and CEO of Enron Transportation Services, in the GEQ filtering for intermediate values of $k$, indicating that he serves as a vital conduit of information in groups of intermediate size.
 In the other filterings, Stanley's centrality looks rather unremarkable across all filtering parameters.

 The community structure presented in \Cref{fig:community_labels_email-enron} demonstrates that the assigned communities can change with differing interaction sizes.
 From the LEQ filtering, it seems that there are groups of nodes that switch memberships as larger interaction sizes are included.
 For the GEQ filtering, not only do we see nodes fail to join groups of a given size or larger, but their participation in a given community changes as well.
 In addition, the exclusion filtering indicates that interactions of a single size can be enough to change the community to which certain nodes belong.
 In contrast to existing literature suggesting that each node in a complex system has a single community label, relaxing this assumption leads to interesting trends in the community structure for different scales of interaction.